isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* (Simple) If a class has pointer or reference member variables that are owners (e.g., deemed owners by using `gsl::owner`), then they should be referenced in its destructor.
+* (Simple) If a class has pointer or reference members that are owners (e.g., deemed owners by using `gsl::owner`), then they should be referenced in its destructor.
-* (Hard) Determine if pointer or reference member variables are owners when there is no explicit statement of ownership (e.g., look into the constructors).
+* (Hard) Determine if pointer or reference members are owners when there is no explicit statement of ownership (e.g., look into the constructors).

 ### <a name="Rc-dtor-ptr"></a>C.32: If a class has a raw pointer (`T*`) or reference (`T&`), consider whether it might be owning